-Below you’ll find photos, stories, and videos – read on to learn more about the program and what helping a refugee or immigrant child is really like!
+Below you’ll find photos, stories, and videos – read on to learn more about Refugees Northwest Foster Care and what welcoming a refugee or immigrant teen is really like!

 “We don’t have to be spectacular parents…All we have to do is be willing to open up that empty room that is sitting in our house and provide a quiet, safe place.”

 Read about Sarah’s experience welcoming refugee foster teens into her family, click here.

 “In my village, nobody graduates high school, nobody does.
 But I did here…I’m proud of myself.”

 Listen to Choega’s story of resilience and success, click here.

 “It was intuitively the right thing to do.
 I just decided to do it.”

 Read about Adrianna and Doi Bu’s experience becoming a family, click here.